 The fourth and final step is to delight your customers into fans or loyalists.

 Some leads will become customers, and that’s the end of the journey for them.
 That’s OK.

-But others have one more step to take.
-You want to move as many customers as you can into the Promoters category.
-Developing a customer relationship to the point that they are pleased enough to recommend your product or service to their peers, naturally and for free— that’s a big deal.
+But some customers have one more step to take.
+You want to encourage as many customers as you can to become promoters.
+Developing a customer relationship to the point that they’re pleased enough to recommend your product or service to their peers, naturally and for free— that’s a big deal.

 Sometimes the product or service itself is almost enough to do this.
 You’ll increase your numbers, though, with a little effort.
 Publish intelligent content regularly, and reach out to your existing customers with that content.

 If you continue to solve new problems for them, you’ll delight them.

 You can also continue engaging with your customers through surveys and social monitoring.
 Keep nurturing customers into promoters, and you’ll reap an ever-increasing reward from free, grassroots marketing help.

 You want to be strategic in getting visitors to your website.
 You don’t just want anyone, you want people who fall into your buyer personas and you want a lot of them.

 The following inbound lead generation techniques will help you to develop a regular stream of incoming visitors who you can then convert into leads, customers, and finally promoters.